martgnz/ign-dem-grabber/README.md

 ## Usage

-These are common GDAL commands you can use to work with this imagery:
+These are common GDAL commands you can use to work with this imagery.
+You can find more in [this cheatsheet](https://github.com/dwtkns/gdal-cheat-sheet).

 **Merge rasters**